 Pick a Tour to Explore More of the City

-There’s so much to see that a newbie tourist, and often, a seasoned one too, couldn’t possibly see everything without some very careful planning.
+There’s so much to see that a newbie tourist — heck, and a seasoned one too — couldn’t possibly see everything without careful planning.
 Fortunately, the city of San Francisco has a wide selection of unique tours that will take you to all the places you want to see.

 Hop-On Hop-Off Bus Tours